Fun Orange County Parks

 O'Neill Regional Park in Trabuco Canyon has a distinctly wilderness feel with options for hiking and camping.

-I camped there with my husband when we were college students long ago.
+I camped here with my husband when we were college students long ago.
+And we visit this park often ever since!

 The nature center at O'Neill Regional Park is on my list of 17+ Family-Friendly Nature Centers in Orange County.